Super Covering Maps: Conclusion and Outlook

 It would be interesting to see if there exists a formulation of the tensionless worldsheet theory which could incorporate both supersymmetries manifestly, or at least make it manifest on the level of the correlators.
-The appearance of super covering maps in such a formulation seems very likely and could serve as guidance for its construction.
+Since we showed that super covering maps describe the supersymmetric orbifold, as well as limits of reduced supersymmetry in string theory, the appearance of super covering maps in such a formulation seems very likely.
+They could therefore serve as guidance for the construction of such a formulation.